brycehenson/thermal_ghost_sim/README.md

   * x,y,z point by point
   * x,y,z bin and fft
   * see if the [fast binning algorithms](https://github.com/brycehenson/fast_search_based_histogram) i have previously developed can be helpfull
+* Test if thermal ghost imaging is practicaly realizable in our system.
+  * QE
+  * FLux
+  * Resolution

 ## Complexity
 My thoughts on how the various methods scale. n counts in each of m shots, p bins for the correlation, in dimensionality d